-Corporate Guardianships are regulated under Wis.
+Corporate guardianships are regulated under Wis.
 Admin.
 Code ch.
 DHS 85.

 - Changes of address, telephone number, or primary contact person for the agency.

-- If ceasing operations.
-The Corporate Guardianship must also follow rules found under Wis.
+- If ceasing operations, the corporate guardianship also must follow rules found under Wis.
 Admin.
 Code § DHS 85.08 related to closures.

 - Changes in ownership or program manager position.
-The Corporate Guardianship must also submit a new license holder/legal representative background check.
+The corporate guardianship also must submit a new license holder/legal representative background check.

 Visit Caregiver Background Checks for details and required forms.

-Adult Protective Services: Wis.
-Stat. ch.
-55 is designed to establish protective services and protective placements, to assure their availability to all individuals in need of them, and to place the least possible restriction on personal liberty and exercise of constitutional rights consistent with due process and protection from abuse, financial exploitation, neglect, and self-neglect.
+- Place the least possible restriction on personal liberty and exercise of constitutional rights consistent with due process and protection from abuse, financial exploitation, neglect, and self-neglect.